GiacomoValliPhD/openhdemg/docs/contribute.md

 8. Communicate and Collaborate: Join the [*openhdemg* community discussion section](https://github.com/GiacomoValliPhD/openhdemg/discussions){:target="_blank"} to connect with other developers and maintain open communication channels.
 Collaborate with the community by sharing ideas, seeking help, or contributing to ongoing discussions.
 9. Respect Licensing and Intellectual Property: Ensure that your code contributions comply with the project's chosen license.
 Respect intellectual property rights and avoid incorporating copyrighted code or resources without proper authorization or licensing.

-By following these guidelines, you can contribute effectively to the *openhdemg* project and help advance the field of HD-EMG analysis.
+By following these guidelines, you can contribute effectively to the *openhdemg* project and help advance the field of HDsEMG analysis.
 Your code contributions will play a vital role in improving the framework, expanding its functionality, and enabling new research possibilities.
 Thank you for being a valuable member of our code development community!

 ## Specific guidelines for code developers